LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 will need to destroy the target of your choice.
 If you don't feel a sense of relief at the conclusion of absolutely annihilating your opponent, you have done it wrong.

-# Game Board Basic Layout.
+# Game Board Basic Layout A.K.A.
+The Designer is Genius!

 ![Game Board](../helpmenu/PlayingArea.PNG "Game Board")